dekovil/travian.github.io/README.md

 **Support & Bug reports**

-We are usually available to chat at our [Discord](https://discord.gg/2PufRFH), if you like to ask any questions or just talk to the developers about how great their day is today :) As for bug reports, please use the [Issues tab](https://github.com/iopietro/TravianZ/issues) and create new issue, whether it's an error in game or you have a feature request to be included in the play.
+Please use the [Issues tab](https://github.com/martinambrus/TravianZ/issues) and create new issue, whether it's an error in game or you have a feature request to be included in the play.

 **The team**
-* [Dzoki](https://github.com/idzoki) - Project Owner & Lead Developer
-* [iopietro](https://github.com/iopietro) - Project Owner & Lead Developer
+* [martinambrus](https://github.com/martinambrus) - Project Resurrector & Lead Developer

 **Thanks**